Join the National Nordic Museum's Eric Nelson and Professor Terje Leiren on a trip through the Nordic Region next year!

 Tuesday, June 21, Copenhagen (B)

 Morning sightseeing tour including a visit to the Little Mermaid, an outside visit to the present day royal palace of Amalieborg and inside visits to the renaissance residence of King Christian IV, Rosenborg Castle, and the National Gallery, Denmark’s largest art museum.

-Visit Denmark’s National Museum, which houses one of Europe’s best collection of Iron and Viking Age artifacts--and go behind the scenes with the experts!
+After a morning lecture at our hotel we will make the short walk to visit Denmark’s National Museum, which houses one of Europe’s best collection of Iron and Viking Age artifacts.

 After a morning flight from Oslo to Stockholm, we’ll stop at Sweden’s great university city, Uppsala to visit its cathedral.
 Enjoy some free time for lunch on your own before continuing on to Stockholm.